CannerCMS/docs.canner.io/docs/start-quick-firebase.md

 ## 5. Prepare files

-There are three required files `canner.schema.js`, `canner.connector.js` and `canner.resolver.js`.
+You only need to create a file called `canner.schema.js` to complete your CMS.

-`canner.schema.js` defines how your CMS and data structure looks like.
+`canner.schema.js` defines how your CMS and data structure looks like, and how your CMS should connect to your sources.

-> - Learn how to write [`canner.schema.js`](file-canner-schema-js)
+> Learn how to write [`canner.schema.js`](file-canner-schema-js)

-`canner.connector.js` defines how to connect to your data sources.
-> - Learn how to write [`canner.connector.js`](file-canner-connector-js)

-`canner.resolver.js` defines customize data API in your data flow.
-> - Learn how to write [`canner.resolver.js`](file-canner-resolver-js)

-> By default, you have to put `canner.schema.js`, `canner.resolver.js`, `canner.connector.js` in the root of your project.
+> By default, you have to put `canner.schema.js` in the root of your project.

 ## 6. Deploy

-After writing your `canner.schema.js`, `canner.resolver.js`, `canner.connector.js` you could deploy your script to CannerIO through our CLI tool by entering
+After writing your `canner.schema.js` you could deploy your script to CannerIO through our CLI tool by entering

 ```sh
 canner script:deploy